FeatureCloud/app-template/engine/README.md

 Prints a log message or raises an exception according to the [log level](#log-levels).

 ## AppState: Defining Custom States
-To Support all sorts of operations and communications FeatureCloud's engine package includes `AppState` class.
+To Support all sorts of operations and communications, FeatureCloud's engine package includes `AppState` class.
 It is an abstract class that requires App-developers to extend it by defining its [abstract methods](#abstract-methods).
-Sates will be assigned to clients with specific roles, and FeatureCloud app will verify all states and their corresponding transitions based on these predefined roles.
-In this way, logic of app can be verified before deploying it(more on this [here](#verification-mechanism)).
-Each state should have a unique name that by default will be used for naming transitions.
+Sates will be assigned to clients with specific roles, and the FeatureCloud app will verify all states and their corresponding transitions based on these predefined roles.
+In this way, the app's logic can be verified before deploying it(more on this [here](#verification-mechanism)).
+Each state should have a unique name that, by default, will be used for naming transitions.
 Also, for roles, developers should set `participant` and `coordinator` attributes(which we strongly recommend to use [`app_state`](#registering-states-to-the-app-app_state) handler).
-Also for each state, the app instance should be assigned, so states can have access to app's attributes, especially `internal` attribute that should be used as a shared memory between all states.
+Also, for each state, the app instance should be assigned, so states can have access to the app's attributes, especially `internal` attribute that should be used as a shared memory between all states.

 `AppState` includes generic methods for sending data around that all use `json` serialization when using SMPC and `pickle` for other communications.
-To provide more secure way of communicating data, FeatureCloud incorporates Secure Multu-Party Computation (SMPC), and regarding using it or not, different serialization methods will be used:
+To provide a more secure way of communicating data, FeatureCloud incorporates Secure Multi-Party Computation (SMPC), and regarding using it or not, different serialization methods will be used:

 - `json`: will be used once we do not use SMPC for aggregation and can handle Numpy arrays and Panda DataFrames and Series.
-- `pickle`: will be used once SMPC is used for aggregation and only supports Python lists, tuple, and dictionaries.
+- `pickle`: will be used once SMPC is used for aggregation and only supports Python lists, tuples, and dictionaries.

-Therefore, app-developers should consider data type and structure when they communicate data that should be aggregated.
+Therefore, app developers should consider data type and structure when they communicate data that should be aggregated.
-The data may not be in the same structure or type as they sent out.
+The data may not be in the same structure or type as they were sent out.

 ### Abstract methods
-For developing apps in FeatureCloud developers need to extend `AppState` class to define their states.
-And when it comes to defining new states, developers are only required to implement two abstract method, `register` and `run`, which are responsible to register transitions and execute local computations, respectively.
+For developing apps in FeatureCloud, developers need to extend `AppState` class to define their states.
+And for implementing new states, developers are only required to implement two abstract methods, `register` and `run`, which are responsible to register transitions and execute local computations, respectively.

 #### Registering transitions: `register(self)`
 Developers should implement this method to register all possible transitions.
 To do so, developers should call `self.register_transition(target, role, name)`, where they should provide the name of target transition and other parameters.
-Beware that this is just declaration of transitions and later in [`app._transition`](#transition-to-another-state-transitionself-name) eligibility if transition will be checked.
+Beware that this is just a declaration of transitions and later in [`app._transition`](#transition-to-another-state-transitionself-name) eligibility of the transition will be checked.
 Accordingly, there is no need to check the app-instance role here.
 This method will be called in `app.register` method to verify all transitions.

 #### Executing local computations: `run(self)`
-All the operations that should be executed as either local calculations or global aggregations should be implemented in run method.
+All the operations that should be executed as either local calculations or global aggregations should be implemented in the `run` method.
-Depending on the role of participants, in case both being allowed to enter the state, there can be different set of operations to handle.
+Depending on the roles, in case both roles are allowed, there can be a different set of operations to handle.
 Meanwhile, developers should call the communication methods, in case it is needed, to communicate.
 It will be called in [`app.run()`](#executing-states-computation-run) method so that the state perform its operations.